Rønnede

 Rønnede is a town in Faxe Municipality, in Region Zealand, Denmark.
 It is located just east of exit 37 at the European route E47 motorway, 25 km southwest of Køge, 6 km west of Faxe, 30 km northeast of Vordingborg and 19 km east of Næstved.

 Prior to the Kommunalreformen ("The Municipality Reform" of 2007), Rønnede was the municipal seat of Rønnede Municipality.

 Kongsted Church

-Kongsted Church is located in the former village of Kongsted now the southeasthern part of Rønnede.
+Kongsted Church is located in the former village of Kongsted now the southeastern part of Rønnede.

 The church is known for its numerous murals, painted by the Kongsted Master and the Brarup Master in app.
 1500.